adeelahmad5493/Favorite-Movie-Directory/README.md

     *   {movie name}
     *   Ratings: {ratings}/100
     *   {duration} Hrs
-*   The following functionality should be implemented when the user clicks on the Add Movie button:
+*   The following functionality has been implemented when the user clicks on the Add Movie button:
-    *   If the duration format entered by the user is invalid, show the alert error message with the text 'Please specify the time in hours or minutes (e.g. 2.5h or 150m)'.
-This error message should be cleared once the user starts typing into any of the input fields.
+    *   If the duration format entered by the user is invalid, shows the alert error message with the text 'Please specify the time in hours or minutes (e.g. 2.5h or 150m)'.
+This error message gets cleared once the user starts typing into any of the input fields.
-    *   If all the input fields are filled with a valid value, a new movie should be added to the list.
+    *   If all the input fields are filled with a valid value, a new movie gets added to the list.
-    *   If the duration is entered in minutes, it must be converted to hours.
-For example, 90m should be converted and displayed as '1.5 Hrs'.
+    *   If the duration is entered in minutes, it gets converted to hours.
+For example, 90m will be converted and displayed as '1.5 Hrs'.
 *   The Search component allows the user to filter through existing movies in the directory by the beginning characters.
-    *   It requires the user to input at least 2 characters before the search happens.
+    *   It requires the user to input at least 1 characters before the search happens.
     *   If the search finds no matches, the message 'No Results Found' is displayed instead of the list.
-*   Initially, the Movieslist component and the 'No Results Found' message are not visible.
+*   Initially, the Movieslist component is not visible.

-Please note that component has the above data-testid attributes for test cases and certain classes and ids for rendering purposes.
-It is advised not to change them.

 ## Environment